Establishing an independent Climate Change Commission is a commitment by Aotearoa to take strong and decisive action to address climate change

 The concept considers our role as upholders of the sky.
 We are honouring the sky and in turn, have a duty to care for it.

-Using “He” Pou rather than “Te” Pou recognises that we are one of many pou or organisations working together to address climate change.
+Using 'He' Pou ('a' pillar) rather than 'Te' Pou ('the' pillar) recognises that we are one of many pou or organisations working together to address climate change.